uenian33/mono2SGM/README.md

 This project is highly based on "Watson, Jamie, et al. "Learning stereo from single images." _European Conference on Computer Vision_.
 Springer, Cham, 2020".
 Refer to it for more mathmatical details.

 ## Purpose
-This project is created as a data augmentation for depth-related image observations.
-To simulate a real traditional stereo-camera based depth estimation result from the estimated dense depth map.
+- This project is a data augmentation projection for depth-related image observations.
+- To simulate a real traditional stereo-camera based depth estimation result from the estimated dense depth map.

 ## Pipeline
 ![The synthetic stereo disparity generation pipeline](figs/pipeline.jpg?raw=true "Title")